 Video Sitemap is basically the same as sitemap except for videos on your site.
 Google Video Sitemaps is one of the biggest video search entities because of YouTube’s popularity.

-With that in mind, having a video sitemap of your site is pretty handy since your videos from your store will show up on the video search engine results page as shown in the example below.
+With that in mind, having a video sitemap of your site is pretty handy since your videos from your store will show up on the video search engine results page.

 NOTE: You can either put the video sitemap on your regular XML sitemap or a separate one